INVESTIGATION. The distress of these indirect victims of Covid-19 awaiting an operation or an examination

 Patients “de facto self-confined”

 Waiting and watching her phone is also the lot of Gabriela, whose breast operation for an infection in mid-December was postponed before being canceled last week with no new date scheduled.
 Even if this 40-year-old Ile-de-France has no short-term concerns for her health, she suffers from constant breast pain and tells of a life on hold.
 To remain almost confined to avoid being contaminated in case access to the operating theater is possible at the last minute.
 She even ended up giving up the new position she was to join tomorrow.
 “Which employer would keep someone on sick leave for a week from the trial period? asks Gabriela.
-It drives me crazy, all these people who minimize the dangers of this virus and talk nonsense about the effects of the vaccine… I don’t even count the relatives I got angry with!”
+It drives me crazy, all these people who minimize the dangers of this virus and talk nonsense regarding the effects of the vaccine… I don’t even count the relatives I got angry with!”

 Read also – Vittoria Colizza, epidemiologist: “There is no evidence to say that this wave of Covid will be the last”

 Different story, but same anger.
 Nathalie fell before the holidays and suffered a vertebral fracture.
 The treatment is cementoplasty, a surgical operation under general anesthesia. “‘Impossible for the moment’, my doctor told me, laments the 50-year-old.
 So I’m in pain and I’m wearing a corset while waiting.
-And yet, I have ankylosing spondylitis, it’s a chronic inflammatory rheumatism, so we know that my vertebra will consolidate badly and that I will certainly have painful after-effects which could have been avoided by operating on me right away.”
+And yet, I have ankylosing spondylitis, it’s a chronic inflammatory rheumatism, so we know that my vertebra will consolidate badly and that I will certainly have painful following-effects which might have been avoided by operating on me right away.”

 The treatment of her chronic disease causes immunosuppression which makes Nathalie a patient who is also very vulnerable to severe forms of Covid-19.
 “Laboratories, pharmacies and medical offices are permanently full of potentially infected people, including children without masks, she laments.
 Nothing has been thought of so that we, the fragile patients, can continue to access to the care, examinations and tests we need without putting ourselves in danger.
 We therefore live recluse in general indifference.”